-An MBA in Finance differs depending on the school.
-For instance, if you are pursuing MBA in Finance at Hisar, then the academic year will vary for you.
-The complete MBA in finance syllabus can be found below:
+An MBA in Finance Syllabus differs depending on the school.
+For instance, if you are pursuing an MBA in Finance at Hisar, then the academic year and MBA Finance subjects will vary for you.
+Students can check the MBA Finance subjects list semester-wise below:

 Management Process and Organisational Behaviour

 Human Resource Management

 Elective Papers for Semester 3

 International Financial Management